Kenneth Eaton: Later life

 In retirement Eaton served as Chairman of Guy's & St Thomas' NHS Trust from 1995 to 1999, the United Kingdom Atomic Energy Authority from 1996 to 2002 and the Mary Rose Trust from 2001 to 2007.
 He was also Rear-Admiral of the United Kingdom from 2001 to 2007.
 Eaton was a member of the Society for Nautical Research from 1986, then served as a council member in 2010, chairman in 2011 and finally became President in 2020, a post he remained in until his death.

 As well as more prominent Chairmanships, Eaton was also involved with local affairs, chairing the Warnford Village Meeting and the Winchester Science Centre & Planetarium, as well as supporting local opera societies the Wessex Glyndebourne Association, West Green Opera and Grange Festival Opera.

 In 2004, Eaton was awarded an Honorary Doctor of Sciences Degree from Aston University.

 Personal life and death

 In 1959, Eaton married Sheena Buttle; they had two sons and a daughter.
-Eaton died at home on 20 July 2022, at the age of 87 after a short illness.
+Eaton died at home on 20 July 2022, at the age of 87, after a short illness.
 He was buried at The Church of Our Lady of Warnford on 17 August 2022.
+Lady Eaton died in 2026.